Maintaining your garage door twice a year is an easy DIY project and will keep the door operating safely and smoothly for years to come.

 - Check the door’s balance by pulling the release handle on the automatic opener and then manually opening the door halfway.
 If it stays open, all is good; if it starts to move on its own, the springs may be showing their age and you need to call in a pro.

 - Test the auto-reverse feature that stops and reverses a door if it strikes a person or object.
 Put a block of wood in the door’s path and make sure the door reverses when it contacts the block.
 Check the electric eye feature by passing your hand in front of it as the door is moving; again, it should reverse the door’s movement.
 Your owner’s manual will tell you how to adjust the auto-reverse function.
 If your garage door opener doesn’t have it, replace the opener immediately.

-- Inspect the weatherstripping along the bottom of the door.
-If it’s worn, you should be able to find a replacement at a hardware or building materials store.
+- Inspect the weather stripping along the bottom of the door when maintaining your garage door.
+If the stripping is worn, you should be able to find a replacement at a hardware or building materials store.

 - Finally, watch and listen to the door again.
 If grating or rubbing sounds continue after your maintenance, or if the door opens in a jerky or off-balance fashion, it’s time to call in a pro.
 Try searching online under “garage door repairs” and research them carefully before hiring anyone.

 Got a maintenance task you’re not sure how to do?